Abhiii8/Gaurinandan_cold_storage_website/README.md

 # Gaurinandan Cold Storage - Official Website

 ## 🌐 About This Website
-Gaurinandan Cold Storage is a **state-of-the-art cold storage facility** providing temperature-controlled storage solutions, primarily serving **Iscon Foods** for over **6-7 years**.
+Gaurinandan Cold Storage is a **state-of-the-art cold storage facility** providing temperature-controlled storage solutions.
 This website showcases our services, facilities, and contact details in a **professional and user-friendly** manner.

 ## 🚀 Features
 - **Responsive Design**: Fully optimized for desktop and mobile devices.